 She stressed that clinical research is vital to improve treatments, but that there should also be attention for psychological support for cancer patients, who often feel alone, despite all the attention given to them by family, friends and medical staff.
 The Princess also talked about her visit to a paediatric oncological institute earlier this year.
 She said: “I was deeply moved by this visit.
 I met very sick children, but they gave me a lesson on how to be brave: never to give up hope despite the burden of illness which is weighing heavily on their young shoulders.”

 At the same time, Princess Astrid visited a cancer hospital in Oostduinkerke.
 She was greeted by enthusiastic crowds.
 At the center, she took the time to talk and listen to the patients, while she was guided by the doctors.
 Oostduinkerke being one of the places where shrimp is still collected on horseback, the Princess also met with some traditional shrimp fishermen.

-For a thread on Princess Astrid’s current events, see here.Filed under Austrian Royals, Belgian Royals
+For a thread on Princess Astrid’s current events, see here.Filed under Austria-Hungary, Belgium

-Tagged Austria-Este, Cancer, Health, Princess Astrid of Belgium, Queen Mathilde.
+Tagged Cancer, Health, House of Austria-Este, Princess Astrid of Belgium, Queen Mathilde of the Belgians.